kiyui/on_cd/README.md

 on_cd
 =====
-Run scripts and programs when entering a specific directory.
+Run scripts and programs when entering a specific directory. on_cd supports:
+* Foreground tasks
+* Background tasks
+* Gracefully exiting applications

 # Setting up
 * Install on_cd anywhere in $PATH or run the `install` script